-- (a) Monthly, on or before the first day of each month, commencing on the first day of the month immediately succeeding the delivery of any Bond, an amount in equal monthly installments necessary, together with any moneys therein and available therefor, to pay the next maturing installment of interest on the Bonds, and monthly thereafter, commencing on the first day of the month next following said interest payment date, one sixth of the amount necessary to pay the next maturing installment of interest on the Outstanding Bonds, except to the extent of moneys otherwise deposited in the Bond Fund and available for that purpose; - (b) Monthly, on or before the first day of each month, commencing on the first day of the month immediately succeeding the delivery of any Bond, an amount in equal monthly installments necessary, together with any moneys therein and available therefor, to pay the next maturing installment of principal of the Outstanding Bonds, and monthly thereafter, commencing on the first day of the month immediately following said principal date, one twelfth of the amount necessary to pay the next maturing installment of principal of the Bonds, whether at maturity or by mandatory sinking fund redemption, except to the extent of moneys deposited into the Bond Fund and available for that purpose;

-- (c) If in any month the District shall have failed to deposit into the Bond Fund the full amount required to be deposited therein, then an amount shall be paid into the Bond Fund in such month from the first System Revenues thereafter received not required to be applied in accordance with the provisions of the two preceding subsections; and - (d) With respect to any Parity Revenue Bonds for which a Debt Service Reserve Account is required to be funded, monthly, on or before the first day of the month, if the amount (including the amount of any surety bond or other credit facility deposited in the Debt Service Reserve Account) on deposit in the Debt Service Reserve Account is less than the Bond Fund Minimum Reserve, to the Debt Service Reserve Account, an amount which will, when added to the amount in the Debt Service Reserve Account, equal the Bond Fund Minimum Reserve.
+- (a) Monthly, on or before the first day of each month, commencing on the first day of the month immediately succeeding the delivery of any Bond, an amount in equal monthly installments necessary, together with any moneys therein and available therefor, to pay the next maturing installment of interest on the Bonds, and monthly thereafter, commencing on the first day of the month next following said interest payment date, one sixth of the amount necessary to pay the next maturing installment of interest on the Outstanding Bonds, except to the extent of moneys otherwise deposited in the Bond Fund and available for that purpose; - (b) Monthly, on or before the first day of each month, commencing on the first day of the month immediately succeeding the delivery of any Bond, an amount in equal monthly installments necessary, together with any moneys therein and available therefor, to pay the next maturing installment of principal of the Outstanding Bonds, and monthly thereafter, commencing on the first day of the month immediately following said principal date, one twelfth of the amount necessary to pay the next maturing installment of principal of the Bonds, whether at maturity or by mandatory sinking fund redemption, except to the extent of moneys deposited into the Bond Fund and available for that purpose; - (c) If in any month the District shall have failed to deposit into the Bond Fund the full amount required to be deposited therein, then an amount shall be paid into the Bond Fund in such month from the first System Revenues thereafter received not required to be applied in accordance with the provisions of the two preceding subsections; and - (d) With respect to the 2012 Bonds and any Parity Revenue Bonds for which a Debt Service Reserve Account is required to be funded, monthly, on or before the first day of the month, if the amount (including the amount of any surety bond or other credit facility deposited in the Debt Service Reserve Account) on deposit in the Debt Service Reserve Account is less than the Bond Fund Minimum Reserve, to the Debt Service Reserve Account, an amount which will, when added to the amount in the Debt Service Reserve Account, equal the Bond Fund Minimum Reserve, or, with respect to any Parity Revenue Bonds, if the issuer of a surety bond or other credit facility has advanced money pursuant to such surety bond or other credit facility, an amount which will reimburse such issuer for the money so advanced.

-Third, but subsequent to the payments required by the two preceding paragraphs, any moneys remaining in the Revenue Fund after making the payments hereinabove provided shall be used by the District for the payment of interest on and principal of additional bonds or other additional long-term obligations (excluding Current Expenses) or other additional indebtedness hereafter authorized to be issued or incurred by the District and payable from System Revenues, which are subordinate to the lien and pledge of the 2018 Bonds authorized in the Resolution.
+Third, but subsequent to the payments required by the two preceding paragraphs, any moneys remaining in the Revenue Fund after making the payments hereinabove provided shall be used by the District for the payment of interest on and principal of additional bonds or other additional long-term obligations (excluding Current Expenses) or other additional indebtedness hereafter authorized to be issued or incurred by the District and payable from System Revenues, which are subordinate to the lien and pledge of the Bonds in the Resolution.